jtallar/radiation-interaction/README.md

    - `delta_t_anim`: timestep between animation prints to file
    - `plot`: determines whether to plot or not single analysis, must be true or false

+# Damped Oscillator

-## Simulation 1 - Damped Oscillator
+## Simulation
-To generate executable and run the life simulation
+To generate executable and run damped oscillator simulation
 1. Run `./prepare.sh` in root to generate executables (only required once).
-2. Run `./target/tp4-simu-1.0/damped-osc.sh`, using the following parameters from `config.json`:

-   `static_file`, `dynamic_file`, `max_events`
+2. Run `./target/tp4-simu-1.0/damped-osc.sh -Dalgo=algo -Ddt=dt`.
+Parameters from `config.json` can be overwritten by using `algo` and `dt` properties.

-Output will be appended to `dynamic_file`, adding time and particle position and velocity for each event.
+Output will be printed to `dynamic_file`, showing time and particle position and velocity for each timestep.

+## Analysis Tools

+### analysisOsc.py
+Generate plots and metrics given a single simulation file as input.
+Run `python3 analysisOsc.py [file_1 file_2 ...]`, using parameters from `config.json`.

+If one or more filenames are provided, analysis will be performed individually and then condensed for multiple simulations.
+This can be used to provide one simulation file for each available algorithm.
+If plot is false, then no graphs are plotted.

+Metrics calculated for each simulation are:
+- ECM

+Plots shown are:
+- Analytic trajectory + estimated trajectory for each simulation file.

+### multipleDtOsc.sh
+This script can be used to run simulation multiple times, given a starting timestep value, a step to increase dt each iteration and a maximum dt.
+`./multipleDtOsc.sh dt_start dt_step dt_end`

+The script runs three simulations for each available dt from `dt_start` to the highest `dt_start + K * dt_step` that is lower or equal than `dt_end` using Verlet, Beeman and Gear Predictor-Corrector 5 respectively.
+Then, it runs `analysisOsc.py` with the three output datafiles as parameters.

+### aux_analysisOscDelta.py
+Contains obtained values using the previously mentioned script.
+It is used to plot ECM = f(dt) for the three algorithms at once.
+Values should be copied manually to the corresponding lists.

 ## Animation Tool
 Generates `simu.xyz` using information from `static_file` and `dynamic_file`.